 More Lake Escapes

 California is a land of lakes.
-If you enjoy these bodies of water, check out these posts:
+If you enjoy these bodies of water, then California is the place for you.

 More of Southern California

-What is your favorite lake in Southern California?
+What are your favorite lakes in Southern California?

 If you enjoyed this article, remember to share!